farazahmedzai/calculatorsarcina11/CONTRIBUTING.md

 - Maintain consistency with existing design
 - Ensure accessibility compliance
 - Test on mobile devices
-- Consider Romanian language and cultural context
+- Consider Romanian language and cultural context for pregnancy and pension topics

 ### Content and Education

 When adding educational content:
-- Ensure accuracy of pension information
+- Ensure accuracy of pregnancy and pension information
 - Use clear, accessible language
 - Include sources and references
 - Consider SEO optimization